 Preventative Health Doctors Limited trading as ‘The Men’s Health Clinic’ is fully committed to ensuring the privacy of all patients and visitors to our website in line with the General Data Protection Regulation 2018.
 We are registered with the Information Commissioners Office – Registration Reference ZA095357 – in accordance with The Data Protection Act 1998.
 This policy explains what personal data we may collect about you and how we use it.

 The website we operate and which this policy refers to is www.themenshealthclinic.co.uk.
-For simplicity, “we” and “us” refers to Preventative Health Doctors Limited.
-The Men’s Health Clinic is the data controller in relation to the processing of personal information that you provide us when using our services.
+For simplicity, “we” and “us” refers to Preventative Health Doctors Limited/The Men’s Health Clinic.

 Our Medical Director and Data Protection Officer is Dr Robert Stevens MBChB MRCGP Dip.FIPT who can be contacted at firstname.lastname@example.org.

 Dr Robert Stevens MBChB MRCGP Dip.FIPT – Data Protection Officer